Thee5176/SpringBoot_CQRS/README.md

     D -- No --> E[Use UUID v4]
     D -- Yes --> F[Use UUID v7 or ULID]
 ```

+- Ubitiquous Language and Entity Name Refactoring
+    - Reserved word, Software development vocab
+    - Tips: Master and Transaction Entity, Use Specific language

+- Validation Chain
+    - Frontend -> DTO validation -> ... -> Database validation
+    - Validate the same logic in different layer might seems redundant but it help ensure the dataflow quality
+    - Validate and throw data early on also help minimize the exception throw chain which improve throughput time and overall system load

+- Master Data management approach
+    - **Enum**
+        - Pros: In-memory storage (faster to read versus making query to database), Ensure Concistency (Can't be change from user side)
+        - Cons: Static Hardcoded Datastorage (changing requred developer to edit the souce code)

+    - **Master Entity (Table)**
+        - Pros: Dynamic Datastorage (make change on dataset can be done in user side)
+        - Cons: Consistency Issue (data is manipulatable via query)

 # Agile vs Waterfall Development Approach